martin-tauber/thresholdMigration/README.md

     --policydir <path>
     --tagsdir <path>

 The *--policydir* specifies where the generated policies should be stored.
-The *--tagsdir* specifies for the configuration files containing the agent tags are stored.
+Then *--tagsdir* specifies were the configuration files containing the agent tags are stored.

 The primary goal of the tool is to create monitoring policies that can be imported into the TrueSight presentation server.
 These